eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>  T

 - **today**: is a word used to refer to the current day, the day that is happening now.

+- **To collaborate**: means to work together with others to achieve a common goal, often involving shared responsibilities and teamwork. **Collaborating** emphasizes working together as a team

 ---